 There is a definite possibility of vaccination passports being discriminatory.
 Your neighbour may have had their vaccine and is able to go to a restaurant, while you have to stay home.
 But that will only be temporary as vaccines are generally available for free to anyone who wants them.

 The same issue has been raised for international travel as vaccination passports may only be available to people from rich countries.
-However, pre-pandemic, it was generally those people that were able to afford international travel in the first place, so there are no changes there.
+However, the issue is not with vaccination certificates, it is with the unequitable rollout of the vaccination program.
+In addition, pre-pandemic, it was generally people from well-to-do countries that were able to afford international travel in the first place, so there are no changes there.

 There is one caveat: we need to make sure that vaccinated travellers cannot import Covid-19 to their destination so that an unvaccinated host population does not get unduly exposed.
-Current data seem to indicate this is the case.
-And the decision to accept vaccine certificates is of course the host country's to make.
+Likewise, it has to be clear that vaccinated travellers cannot bring dangerous variants back home.
+Current data seem to indicate this is the case but the data are preliminary.
+This is a decision each host country needs to make individually.

 What if you cannot take a vaccine